Zane

-The name Zane may be a given name or a surname.
-Its western usage derives from the Venetian form of Gianni or an alternate spelling of the German and Jewish name Zahn.
-An Arabic name Zain, Zayn, or as it is often anglicized Zane, is an Arabic personal name meaning "beauty, grace".
-It was popularized as a given name in the early 20th century through the American writer Zane Grey.
-Zayne is an alternative spelling.
+Zane may be a unisex given name or a surname.
+Its Western usage derives from the Venetian form of Gianni or an alternate spelling of the German and Jewish name Zahn.
+Zane can also refer to the Arabic personal name more commonly spelt Zain meaning "beautiful" or "handsome".
+In Latvia, Zane is feminine given name, a shortened form of Zuzanna, with the corresponding name day of 19 February.

 Notable people with the name Zane or Zayne include: